akka/alpakka-kafka/CONTRIBUTING.md

 Use ScalaDoc if you see the need to describe the API usage better than the naming does.

-Run `sbt docs/paradox` to generate reference docs while developing.
-Generated documentation can be found in the `./docs/target/paradox/site/main` directory.
+Run `sbt verifyDocs` to generate reference docs while developing.
+The generated documentation will open in your browser.

 ## External Dependencies